lbryio/lbry.com/content/faq/naming.md

 The bottom line is that LBRY is dedicated to providing true content freedom.
 We want to provide the world's best method for creators and consumers to share and monetize digital content without intermediaries.
 We happen to think this is a superior method to the alternatives, but we're also not dogmatic about it.

 We're trying to solve a very hard problem in a novel way, and we're committed to giving this system a chance.
-750,000 pieces of content in, it has worked seamlessly.
+1,000,000 pieces of content in, it has worked seamlessly.
 But if we ever saw this system harming rather than helping, we wouldn't hesitate to change it.

+### Relevance in Search and Trending/Top Categories

+Increasing your bid and receiving tips on your content/channel, increases it's relevance in search results and discoverability through the Trending and Top categories in the LBRY app (Starting in version 0.34).
+Trending calculations are based on how much the LBC bid has increased through any bid updates and tips, compared to all the other claims on LBRY.
+Top will display  a highest bid first view of the content under a certain tag (or for Everyone).